FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 1. Go to the [Timescale Cloud](https://console.cloud.timescale.com/signup) website and sign up for an account.
 2. Once logged in, create a new TimescaleDB service by following the on-screen instructions.
 3. Choose your service settings, such as region, CPU, memory, and storage requirements, based on your application's needs.
-4. After the service is created, you’ll see the connection details.
+4. After creating the service, you’ll see the connection details.
 If you cannot see them, go to the "Services" option in the sidebar, click on the created service, and then in the "Overview" tab at the bottom, you will see your configuration details.

 ## Using TimescaleDB with Node-RED